iamskp99/compress/README.md

 Run the main.py file.

 The program will prompt you to give an input.
-Enter 0 if you want to de-compress or 0 if you want to compress.
+Enter 0 if you want to compress or 1 if you want to de-compress.

 If you want to compress :